dfreshreed/lensctl-ops-deck/README.md

 - Python 3.8+
 - `requests`, `pandas`, `python-dotenv`, `coloredlogs`, `pygments`, `rich`
+> To save you time and reduce complexity, the project inlcudes a `requirements.txt` file that automatically installs all required Python packages and libaries.
 ## ⚙️ Setup Steps

 To use the script, follow these setup steps (in order):